bioXgeo/neotropical_frugivores/code/worldclim_processing/worldclim_processing.md

      - [bioclim 10-19](https://data.biogeo.ucdavis.edu/data/climate/worldclim/1_4/grid/cur/bio10-19_30s_bil.zip)
   - new version: [bioclim2.1](https://data.biogeo.ucdavis.edu/data/worldclim/v2.1/base/wc2.1_30s_bio.zip)

+#### Worldclim Download Shell Script

-On the HPCC (or MacOS), we can use the 'curl' utility to download this files
+The following shell scripts (written for the bash shell) will work on the HPCC (and probably MacOS), we can use the 'curl' utility to download the files...

+Note this code uses the folder organization (with 'new' and 'old' folders) that the current version of the R code expects.
+In the future the R code should be written to be more flexible.

 ```sh
 cd $SCRATCH # change this to the correct data directory